Arty2/tect/README.md

 > Safe to deploy, but still experimental!

 This theme aims to:
 -----------------------------------
 * Be an unobtrusive, contemporary and responsive, suitable for visual designers and writers.
 * Be a deployable ecosystem with own plugin functions and style classes.
 * Pose as a semantic HTML5 and CSS3 snob experiment, which degrades (almost) gracefully for older browsers.
 * Break free from WordPress' dated content behaviors, bad output code and template–like PHP code.
+* Be suitable for bilingual users.
+English & Greek localization included.

 Included enhancements
 -----------------------------------